 What is Neuroptimal® Neurofeedback?

-Neurofeedback is another name for EEG (Electroencephalography, or electrical brain activity) biofeedback.
+Neurofeedback is a method of brain training.
 It refers to a process whereby the brain and central nervous system (CNS) receives feedback about its own activity.
 This gives the brain the opportunity to change inefficient patterns that have developed over the course of a lifetime and even as the result of multigenerational family patterns of reacting to internal and external stimulation.

 Much like using a mirror during exercise to provide feedback about one’s posture, balance, and form, the neurofeedback gives the brain information about how it is functioning.
 The brain then has the opportunity to respond differently when functioning is not optimal.
 Suboptimal functioning can be indicated by patterns of over-responding or under-responding like: